setmy-info/setmy-info.github.io/src/site/markdown/draft.md

 * Püüelda IDE-e funktsionaalsuse ärakasutamise suunas.
 * Roles: Business analüütikud: should not write tables, SQL, Java class model in any form.
 Its implementing team members responsibility.
-* Developer should have possibility to build current work on CI (push by push) to get feedback early.
+* Developers should have the possibility to build current work on CI (push by push) to get feedback early.
 Without additional steps (clicks, tool usage).
 * GIT should reflect reality and not fake result.
 Main/master/trunk should be releasable at eny moment without searching release tags, numbers somewhere.